Meaningful engagement and active exploration: discovering the many faces and facets of Maine.

-We’ll then make our way north to Baxter State Park where we’ll hike, camp and improve the trails of the park.
+We’ll then make our way north toward Baxter State Park, stopping to canoe on the Penobscott River for two days before we arrive.
+At Baxter State Park, we’ll hike, camp and improve the trails of the park.
 Trail improvement will push us to work as a team to enhance the park and make it more accessible to hikers for years to come—and along the way we’ll enjoy hiking and camping, having fun and making friends.

 Having gained strength, experience and closeness as a group, we’ll undertake a challenge hike of Mount Katahdin.
 Katahdin is the tallest peak in Maine and also marks the northern terminus of the Appalachian Trail.
 It’s a big undertaking, but one we’ll be ready for.

 At trip end, we’ll look back on two weeks of stewardship, awareness, teamwork and accomplishment in Maine.
 We’ll have discovered the many faces and facets of the state, and we’ll be eager to continue to learn and explore the needs of other communities—whether that means engagement close to home or much farther afield.

 My trip was awesome.
 It was the highlight of my summer!
 Loved it!

 Once everyone has arrived, we’ll go for a short hike near Portland, settle into our campsite and start preparing for two weeks of service in the beautiful state of Maine.
 We will learn about our service partners, get to know one another and cook our first meal together.